norsig/vpn-ca-api/README.md

 The second command will generate a server configuration file that can be loaded in your OpenVPN server.

+You also need to store a hashed password for protecting the HTTP interface in `config/config.ini`.
+The default password is `s3cr3t`.
+You can generate your own by using the `bin/vpn-cert-service-generate-password-hash yourpass`.

+**NOTE**: generate your own hash and put it in `config/config.ini`, do **NOT** use the default.

 # Apache
 The following configuration can be used in Apache, place it in `/etc/httpd/conf.d/vpn-cert-service.conf`: